openagua/flowdirections.io/README.md

 [flowdirections.io](https://flowdirections.io) helps delineate catchments using pysheds + HydroSHEDS.

-For help using the app, see the [user guide](https://openagua.github.io/flowdirections.io).
+For help using the app, see [docs.flowdirections.io](https://docs.flowdirections.io).

 Development notes will be posted here.